rilexus/articles/redux-explained.md

   <App />
 </Provider>
 ```
 In the nutshell this the implementation of the react-redux hooks.
-Error handling and most importantly memorisation is missing here.
+Error handling and most importantly memoization is missing here.
 The base idea is kind of straight forward and does not need an explanation.

 The connect function: